Jldevictoria/jldevictoria.github.io/_posts/2016-10-31-Kicking-off-a-new-blog.markdown

 I find that I generally learn when I make a mistake and have to go fix it.
 Because of that, I decided that I will stick with the name "Documenting Mistakes" until I think of something more fitting.
 I want this blog to be somewhere where I can post abou the technical challenges I have with all of the projects that I'm working on.

 Hopefully using this blog regularly might motivate me to actually finish a project every now and then.
-It might even generate some good feedback and support for things I'm working on.